 You’ll need a sturdy pair of kitchen shears — preferably ones that can be taken apart for thorough washing — and some earplugs if you’re squeamish, the crackling sound of cutting through bone is too much for some to handle.
 If it’s any consolation, it’s over quickly.
 Along with the backbone, I remove the wing tips which then I squirrel away in the freezer with any other boney parts included in the giblet pack (usually a neck) for stock.
 I paid for the parts, might as well use ’em!

 If you plan a few days ahead of time, you may also sprinkle the butterflied bird with about one tablespoon of Kosher salt per pound.
-Store in a tightly sealed bag in the fridge for two days, rinse and dry very well, then roast (no need to coat with oil or more salt).
+Store in a tightly sealed bag in the fridge for one to two days, rinse and dry very well, then roast (no need to coat with oil or more salt).
 The skin gets extra crisp and salty with this preparation method — I refer to it as a chicken chip, kind of like a chicken chicharrón, there’s never enough to go around — and the meat becomes much more firm, flavorful and forgiving to overcooking.
 Dry brining for the win!
-(A hat tip for this method goes to my father-in-law, Bill.)

 Paired with a starchy side (I love it with risotto, but I’m a rice > potatoes kinda girl) and a vegetable, it becomes the centerpiece of a well-rounded meal.
 For the leftovers, I suggest making chicken salad-stuffed tomatoes, Pasta Bravo! or a whole number of other recipes.
 Farewell rotisserie chickens of questionable freshness!

 Roasting Time: 40 – 45 minutes

 Makes: 1 whole chicken